 If we are to extend the list of physical indicators that signal a higher level of testosterone and aggression, it is worth mentioning the curious hypothesis that was proposes by the American Professor of Psychology J. Phipippe Rushton, who is specialized in studying the relationship between genetic and behavior; he published in 2012 a paper, in which he claims that the color of the skin, more exactly the biological factors that ensure pigmentation – melanocortins, can have a special role in the process of determining the aggressive behavior in animals and humans.

-Indeed, certain prior studies, carried on tens of species of vertebrates, have shown that dark pigmentation of an individual’s skin directly correlates with a higher degree of aggressiveness and sexual activity of this individual within population.
+Indeed, certain ativan online prior studies, carried on tens of species of vertebrates, have shown that dark pigmentation of an individual’s skin directly correlates with a higher degree of aggressiveness and sexual activity of this individual within population.
 This happens because the melanocortin receptors activate, among other things, the production of testosterone and other hormones that have an impact on behavior [Ducrest et al., 2008; Mafli et al., 2011; Roulin, Ducrest, 2011].

 Rushton has launched the hypothesis that people also, due to their phylogenetic relationship with the other groups of animals, have inherited a mechanism of correlation between pigmentation and aggression.
 Individuals that have a darker color of the skin are more aggressive, no matter if we are talking about individuals from the same ethno-racial group or the difference between ethno-racial groups.
 In order to confirm his hypothesis, Rushton comes with numerous statistical data on the incidence of different social phenomena that are positively correlated with the degree of pigmentation of the individuals of a nation [Rushton, Templer, 2012].